JackDougherty/twentyfifteen-child-theme/README.md

 - How to customize TwentyFifteen to make it your own http://premium.wpmudev.org/blog/customize-twenty-fifteen
 - Remove author (entry-footer metadata) from WordPress https://shortbread.me/remove-author-entry-footer-metadata-from-wordpress-twentyfifteen/

+## To install
+Download the zipped file from this GitHub master page, and upload into your WordPress.org themes.
+Requires TwentyFifteen theme, since this is a child theme of it.

 ## Feedback and pull requests welcome